 5. Yanagiba bocho (柳刃包丁)

-Literally “willow blade,” this knife is for slicing blocks of raw fish for sashimi.
-It has a long and slim blade and curved at the blade tip.
-Used primarily in the Kansai region.
+Literally a “willow blade,” this knife is for slicing blocks of raw fish for sashimi.
+It has a long, slim blade, is curved at the blade tip, and is used primarily in the Kansai region.
 Also generally referred to as Sashimi-bocho (刺身包丁; “sashimi knife”).

 Different lengths of Yanagiba knives